mondoohq/docs/docs/mql/resources/arista-pack/README.md

 description: The Arista EOS resource pack lets you use MQL to query and assess the security of your Arista EOS network devices.
 ---

-# Mondoo Arista EOS Resource Pack Reference
+# Arista EOS MQL Resource Pack Reference

 The Arista EOS resource pack lets you use MQL to query and assess the security of your Arista EOS network devices.